lichnost/PrintSpiderLib/README.md

-# PrintSpider for Arduino
+# PrintSpider library

-This repository contains source code of library for the [PrintSpider project](https://hackaday.io/project/176931-hp-printer-cartridge-control-module) of HP printer cartridge control module for Arduino framework.
-Project is about creating an Arduino compatible control module for HP cartridge in easy to connect format, witch parts almost all is printable with 3D printer.
+This repository contains source code of library for the [PrintSpider project](https://hackaday.io/project/176931-hp-printer-cartridge-control-module) of HP printer cartridge control module for Arduino/ESP32 framework.
+This library is a software driver for the HP 63/302/123/803 printer cartridge control module.
+You can use it to control the inkjet printing module without using the original printer directly from an Arduino, ESP32, or Raspberry PI platform.
+For the first time ever, inkjet technology is available for your projects in a convenient module format with the necessary easy-to-use software.

 ## Project stucture

-Source code organised as [PlatformIO](https://platformio.org/) library, so you can read full documentation about it in it's [documentation](https://docs.platformio.org/en/latest/).
+Source code is organised as [PlatformIO library](https://docs.platformio.org/en/latest/librarymanager/index.html) and [Arduino IDE library](https://www.arduino.cc/en/guide/libraries) library.
 Most important parts consists of:

-- **./src/printspider.h** and **./src/printspider.h**: header and implementation of the library of generator of output signals sequences for control module.
+- **./src/printspider.h** and **./src/printspider.c**: header and implementation of the library of generator of output signals sequences for control module.

 Examples:

-- **./examples/main.c**: source code of the simple program for jetting with color or black cartridge.
+- **./examples/simple-arduino/simple-arduino.c**: source code of the simple program for jetting with color or black cartridge for Arduino platform.

 ## Licensing